Exercise and Mental Health: A Guide

 The science behind the connection is complex and still being studied, but there are some key factors that help explain the effects.

-The release of hormones such as endorphins, serotonin, and dopamine is key to understanding the relationship between exercise and mental health.
+The release of hormones such as endorphins, serotonin, and dopamine is key to understanding the between exercise and mental health.
 Endorphins, often referred to as the “feel-good” hormone, are released during physical exercise and help to relieve stress, reduce pain, and give a sense of euphoria.
 Serotonin is a neurotransmitter responsible for regulating many cognitive processes, including and mood.
 Regular exercise can help increase the production of serotonin in the brain, leading to improved mood and better sleep quality.
 Lastly, dopamine is a neurotransmitter associated with reward-seeking behavior; exercise has been shown to increase dopamine levels in the brain, giving us a feeling of satisfaction and accomplishment.

 These hormones play a critical role in how exercise helps mental health; by releasing endorphins, serotonin, and dopamine during exercise, we experience a range of positive mental health benefits that extend past the duration of the workout.
 Exercise can also increase oxygen flow to the brain, leading to improved concentration and cognitive functioning.
 Additionally, it helps to reduce stress hormones like cortisol which can lead to decreased stress levels and improved mental well-being.